 {'country': 'Canada'}

-With a quick query to ._field_defaults
+A quick query to ._field_defaults

 class provides "Canada"

-as a handy default value for country
+as a handy default value for .country

 .

-doesn’t provide default values, then .field_defaults
+If your named tuple doesn’t have default values, then .field_defaults

 holds an empty dictionary: